 Happy hour truly is the happiest time of day.

-For customers, it provides the perfect opportunity to unwind with friends and co-workers over discount pints and half-priced nachos.
+For customers, happy hour provides the perfect opportunity to unwind with friends and co-workers over discount pints and half-priced nachos.
 For restaurateurs, happy hour helps to get more customers in the door, get more orders in the bar POS, and gives the bottom line a nice little boost – it’s win-win.

 But just like mixing the perfect cocktail, you need the right ingredients to make your happy hour a success.
 Any restaurant can offer drink specials, but you have to deliver a great experience if you want customers to drop in during this time (and stick around for dinner).

 To help you plan and pull off the perfect happy hour, we’ll break down our recipe for success.